VectorInstitute/FL4Health/research/picai/nnunet_scripts/nnunet_overview.md

 ## Intro to nnUNet
-[nnUNet](https://github.com/MIC-DKFZ/nnUNet) is an experiment configuration pipeline that automatically configures a segmentation model and associated training procedure based on the characteristics of a given medical dataset and availabel compute.
+[nnUNet](https://github.com/MIC-DKFZ/nnUNet) is an experiment configuration pipeline that automatically configures a segmentation model and associated training procedure based on the characteristics of a given medical dataset and available compute.
 Empirically, nnUNet demonstrates strong performance on a wide range of medical segmentation tasks across modalities such as MRI, CT and others.
 This document serves as a brief introduction to nnUNet as it relates to FL4Health and the PICAI dataset.
 For more information about nnUNEt, check out the extensive [documentation](https://github.com/MIC-DKFZ/nnUNet/tree/master/documentation).

 ### Setting Environment Variables
 nnUNet expects that three environmental variables have been set with their corresponding paths: `nnUNet_raw`, `nnUNet_preprocessed` and `nnUNet_results`.
+These paths must be set beforee a user can run any of the scripts.
 On the Vector cluster, these paths are as follows:
 ```
 nnUNet_raw="/ssd003/projects/aieng/public/PICAI/nnUNet/nnUNet_raw"
 nnUNet_preprocessed="/ssd003/projects/aieng/public/PICAI/nnUNet/nnUNet_preprocessed"
 nnUNet_results="/ssd003/projects/aieng/public/PICAI/nnUNet/nnUNet_results"
 ```
+By default, these paths are automatically set in the `nnunet_launch.slrm` script.
+Simply, change the paths in the script if you would like to use something different.
 For information about setting the environment variables, visit the [nnUNet Environment Variables Documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/set_environment_variables.md)

 ### Dataset Formatting
 Datasets must be located in the nnUNet_raw folder.
 Each segmentation dataset is stored as a separate 'Dataset'.
 Datasets are associated with a dataset ID, a three digit integer, and a dataset name (which you can freely choose): For example, Dataset005_Prostate has 'Prostate' as dataset name and the dataset id is 5.
 Datasets are stored in the nnUNet_raw folder like this: